Hoping for domestic reform, Iranian activists back nuclear deal

 The video campaign suggests many Iranian reformists hope and expect that Rouhani, who championed the nuclear talks, can finally fight for political reform against hardline factions that dominate the judiciary and security establishment.

-"Rouhani has focused on external engagement, but now will be expected to use the political capital to fulfill his other promises," Jalaeipour told Reuters.
+"Rouhani has focussed on external engagement, but now will be expected to use the political capital to fulfil his other promises," Jalaeipour told Reuters.

 "Hardliners in Iran have benefited, and civil society has suffered, from the standoff with the West."